Twisted equivariant quasi-elliptic cohomology and M-brane charge: Devoto's equivariant elliptic cohomology over

 \section{Devoto's equivariant elliptic cohomology over $\mathbb{C}$}

+For the rest part of the paper, the equivariance group $G$ is always a finite group, unless otherwise specified.

-In \cite{Dev96} Devoto defined a $G$-equivariant refinement of the elliptic cohomology of Landweber, Ravenel and Stong \cite{LRS} for finite groups $G$.
+In \cite{devoto1996} Devoto provided a $G$-equivariant refinement of the elliptic cohomology defined by Landweber, Ravenel and Stong in \cite{LRS2004} for finite groups $G$.
 In this section, we give a brief overview of his construction.
-Another reference for this section is \cite[Section 3]{Dan}.
+Another reference for this section is \cite[Section 3]{Berwick2022}.
+We construct in Section \ref{QEllChernS} the Chern character from quasi-elliptic cohomology to a variant of Devoto's equivariant elliptic cohomology.

 Let $\mathcal{C}(G)$ denote the set of pairs of commuting elements of $G$, and $L \subset \mathbb{C}^2$ the subspace of pairs $(t_1,t_2)$ such that the imaginary part of $t_1/t_2$ is defined and positive.
 The group $SL_2(\Z)$ acts on $L \times \mathcal{C}(G)$ from the right by